Raghav0005/CareConnect/README.md

 ## Challenges we ran into
 We encountered some challenges with the form functionality of the web app, including obtaining and processing the data using ```states```.
 With some help from a mentor, we were able to process form data in the back-end according to the app requirements.

-## Accomplishments that we're proud of
-We created a full-stack website using React.

 ## What we learned
-We learned many React functions, states, and its use in the processing of data.
+We learned many React functions, states, its use in the processing of data, and integrated all of these aspects together to develop an entire webapp.

 ## What's next for CareConnect
 For scalability, we could implement a database to store user data and PSW data.
+For this matter, MongoDB is a good NoSQL Database that would be suited.
 Further, we can also implement the entire process dynamically from the perspectives of the PSWs, allowing a similar user experience for them.